In this tutorial, we will discuss network topology and the types of network topologies – BUS, STAR, RING, MESH, and TREE.

 Disadvantage of TREE Topology

-- Huge amount of cable is needed.
+- A huge amount of cable is needed.

 - Maintenance is difficult if more devices are added.